Moving to New Zealand

 Pets are a huge part of any family and following the correct procedures means your important family member(s) can relocate with you to be part of your new life in New Zealand.

 Britannia Movers International can help with the transport of domestic pets from the UK to New Zealand.
-We work with a trusted partner who specialises in relocating pets to new countries and they will be able to help you with all the paperwork and vaccinations your pet will need to travel.
+We work with a pet transport company who specialises in relocating pets to new countries and they will be able to help you with all the paperwork and vaccinations your pet will need to travel.

 Most pets will require the following: